hirrolot/slice99/README.md

 void foo(size_t len, uint8_t buffer[static len]) { /* ... */ }
 ```

-However, this interface is notoriously easy to misuse.
-Moreover, sometimes programmers need to perform specific operations on `buffer` and `len` inside `foo`, leading to even more bugs and code clutter:
+This interface is notoriously easy to misuse.
+Moreover, programmers frequently tend to perform specific operations on `buffer` and `len`, leading to even more bugs and code clutter:

 ```c
 // Advance the buffer by HEADER_SIZE.